Public Library Fund (PLF)

 Fines, fees, gifts, other local income not included above

-Elements that may not be included as local revenue are:
+Elements that could not be included as local revenue were:

 California Library Services Act (CLSA) funds